Michael Lardie

 Michael Lardie (born September 8, 1958) is an American musician and record producer known for his memberships in the rock bands Great White and Night Ranger.

 Early life

 Lardie was born on September 8, 1958, in Anchorage, Alaska and raised in Sacramento, California.
 He is a self-taught musician, having taken only a handful of lessons as a child.
 He plays guitar, bass, sitar, mandolin, piano, harmonica and flute.
 At age 17, he started playing in piano bars at night while still attending high school.

 Career

 Producing and engineering – Early years

 Michael spent most of the early to late eighties learning the craft of analog recording.
 Although he is well known for producing and engineering Great White records, most would be surprised to know he had a solid career recording other artists long before joining Great White.
-He was worked on records by artists as diverse as Black Flag, Kajagoogoo, Dokken, Saint Vitus to name a few in his early career.
+He worked on records by artists as diverse as Black Flag, Kajagoogoo, Dokken, Saint Vitus to name a few in his early career.